 FIGURE 4.5 Variation in Shape and Cell Arrangements.
 Many bacterial and archaeal cells have a bacillus (A) or coccus (B) shape.
-Most spiral shaped-cells (C) are not organized into a specific arrangement. "" In photomicrograph (C), identify the vibrio and the spirillum forms.
+Most spiral shaped-cells (C) are not organized into a specific arrangement (all bars = 10 μm.). >>> In Panel C, identify the vibrio and the spirillum forms in the photograph.

-The third common shape of bacterial cells is the spiral, which can take one of three forms (FIGURE 4.5C).
+The third common shape of bacterial cells is the spiral, which can take one of three forms

+(FIGURE 4.5C).
 The vibrio is a curved rod that resembles a comma.
 The cholera-causing organism Vibrio cholerae is typical.
 Another spiral form called spirillum (pl., spirilla) has a helical shape with a thick, rigid cell wall and flagella that assist movement.
 The spiral-shaped form known as spirochete has a thin, flexible cell wall but no flagella in the traditional sense.
-Movement in these organisms occurs by contractions of endoflagella that run the length of the cell.
+Movement in these organisms occurs by contractions of endoflagella that run the length of the cell (described later in this chapter).
 The organism causing syphilis, Treponema pallidum, typifies a spirochete.
-Spiral-shaped bacterial cells can be from 1 μm to 100 μm in length.
+Spiralshaped bacterial cells can be from 1 μm to 100 μm in length.
 In addition to the bacillus, coccus, and spiral shapes, other variations exist.
-Some bacterial spe-
+Some bacterial species have appendaged bacterial cells while others consist of branching filaments; and some archaeal species have square and star shapes.